megandieudonne/CyborgCuntGlitch/Snippets/Snippets.md

 p.
 17

->"Race, gender. age, sexuality. geographical location and other signifiers of “Otherness” interact with this class-based construction of “whiteness” to produce complex hierarchies and contradictions within the Digital Economy.
+>"Race, gender, age, sexuality. geographical location and other signifiers of “Otherness” interact with this class-based construction of “whiteness” to produce complex hierarchies and contradictions within the Digital Economy.
 While we can continue to call this “whiteness" because the status quo is still based upon a cultural hegemony that privileges a “white" race, it might be more appropriate to refer to this upwardly mobile subject as a "privileged hybrid transnational subject”
 >
 Radhika Gajjala